What is Digital Experience Monitoring?

 While it's all too easy to blame users, potential issues lurk on your own servers as well.
 As microservices become more popular in terms of project architecture, it's easier to develop a kink in the communication pipeline among your own teams, and it can be difficult to track down the problem when it's coming from within.
 It's more difficult to see your digital services as a unified tool when responsibilities are divided.

 Digitization is changing not only our world, but also the objects within it; smart phones, smart cars, smart televisions, smart appliances, and more -- artificial intelligence is everywhere and customers expect a seamless experience.
 Connectivity, monitoring, and applications are required for many objects and most enterprises, and DEM exists to fulfill a growing need.

 Upgrade your existing APM suite by incorporating digital experience monitoring to prepare for the advancement of technology and to create more ease as your business interfaces with its users and expands into additional platforms.

 Want to learn more?
-Join our live virtual event on 2.20.20 and reimagine what's possible with AppDynamics and Cisco.
+Join our virtual event happening NOW and reimagine what's possible with AppDynamics and Cisco.